 Arch Oncology’s next-generation antibodies are highly differentiated, with the potential to improve upon the safety and efficacy profile relative to other agents in their class.
 Our lead antibody, AO-176, works by blocking the “don’t eat me” signal for macrophages, a standard mechanism of other anti-CD47 antibodies.
 Beyond blocking this signal, AO-176 has additional mechanisms, including directly killing tumor cells and inducing DAMPs (Damage Associated Molecular Patterns), resulting in Immunogenic Cell Death.
 Importantly, AO-176 binds preferentially to CD47 on tumor cells, instead of normal cells, and binds even more potently in low pH conditions such as the tumor microenvironment.

-AO-176 is being evaluated in Phase 1/2 clinical trials for the treatment of patients with select solid tumors and multiple myeloma.
+AO-176 is being evaluated in Phase 1/2 clinical trials for the treatment of patients with select solid tumors and multiple myeloma, both as monotherapy and in combination with standard therapies.
 In a Phase 1 trial in solid tumors, AO-176 demonstrated encouraging safety and evidence of anti-tumor activity when administered as a single agent.
 Additional information about these trials may be found at www.clinicaltrials.gov using the trial identification number NCT03834948 (solid tumors) or NCT04445701 (multiple myeloma).

 Arch Oncology has two locations.
 Corporate Headquarters is in Brisbane, CA, a gateway of biotechnology innovation, and the Scientific Research Laboratory is in St. Louis, MO, home of the Gateway Arch.